Yogurt

 Greek Yogurt

-To make a simple Greek-style yogurt, simply strain yogurt in a coffee filter, cheesecloth, or thin, clean handkerchief for a few hours.
+To make Greek-style yogurt, simply strain yogurt in a coffee filter, cheesecloth, or thin, clean handkerchief for a few hours.
 This can be eaten plain, or mixed with grated garlic, minced onions (sautéd or raw), cumin, salt, pepper, or whatever you like, and served as a dip for chips and raw vegetables, or as a condiment for Mexican food.

 No comments: